Monuments (synthpop band): History

 In 1986, Monuments decided to abandon live shows.
 In previous years, they had often been commissioned to write music and now decided to return to their private studio to work on soundtracks for the theatre, radio and independent cinema.

 In 1987, they pooled economic and physical resources by joining with Carlo Ubaldo Rossi and Andrea Lesmo to create a professional recording studios such as Transeuropa Recording Studio.
 This new lineup mixed and produced a lot of independent music for artists such as Litfiba, Neon, Moda and others, as well as composing new material on commission.
 In 1995, Monuments start working on new live experiment, Electronìa Alchemica, which would see them working exclusively with sound (bringing the mixer on stage) to produce a quadraphonic concert.
 The show was only performed in a few select venues.

 In 2002, the duo agreed to have a break.
-Mauro Tavella devoted his time to working as technical director and occasional producer on projects for Africa Unite (Italian reggae band) and also worked as a freelance in many different recording studios in the city.
+Mauro Tavella devoted his time to working as technical director and occasional producer on projects for Africa Unite and also worked as a freelance in many different recording studios in the city.
 Andrea Costa worked on a few experimental solo projects and also began providing technical and artistic support for fashion shows and conventions.

 In 2006, Costa and Tavella rekindled the Monuments project by inviting singer/composer Marino Paire to work with them.
 They had already collaborated with him over the years in parallel experiences, and they had planned to add him to the lineup in 1986, but the change in direction of the duo placed the idea on the back burner.
 In 2007, Anna Logue Records contacted them to discuss reissuing some of the old material and some previously unheard tracks.
 This resulted in XXVII coming out at the beginning of 2008.
 This CD is an anthology containing the best of the group’s early years (1981–84).
 The first ever piece by the duo, Die Denkmäler (1981), was specially rearranged for the occasion in a more modern guise, and represents a crossover point towards their most recent work.
 Between 2008 and 2010, Monuments tested the new line-up in Turin with an improvised live performance (Electronìa Alchemica 2).
 They also reinterpreted some pieces by Mozart for a live performance by Italian artist Maurizio Vetrugno.
 They produced a multimedia installation called Up/Down for a contemporary art exhibition.
 At the same time, a number of compilations came out on the market containing tracks by Monuments.
 In 2012, Marino Paire left the band.
 A new album will be released in a short time.